 a NICK BEAT single

 His companion was flustered.
 “No, this isn’t right,” Maria said, poking her golden-brown head from behind the map to look at the actual land.
-The village was in ruin, crumbling buildings overgrown with vegetation.
+The real village was in ruin, crumbling buildings overgrown with vegetation.
 Only the beautiful waterfall remained, and its proud blue flow.

 Nick was confused.
 “Why would a musician set up in a waterfall canyon?”
-The map bent in his hands, revealing Nick Beat’s square black sunglasses and tanned bruised face.
+The map bent in his hands, revealing Nick Beat’s square black sunglasses and tanned, freshly bruised face.
 “For the acoustics,” he said, and snapped the paper back rigid.
 The map put their days-long adventure into perspective.
 All that was left was to find the legendary funk hero Marco Zaya’s lost studio.

 “You continue to justify your price.”
 Maria said.
 “Your agent was right.”